 “Our baby boy has reflux and has Colic we just started the [Bare® Air-free] bottles Friday night and I can see a big difference!
 He doesn’t spit as much and he doesn’t fuss as much!”
 Say Sharlene S., a Virginia mom of 9-week-old Reed.

 A conversation took place via Facebook messenger and our customer service was able to help Sharlene to optimize techniques for even better results.
-While Sharlene explained that she was seeing air going into the bottle while feeding, they both realized Reed had side effects of “bottle preference” where a baby learns to adapt to the free feeding from ordinary bottles and don’t even create suction any more, as these bottles dispense milk freely at all times.
-Thanks to Bare® Air-Free Bottles, Sharlene was able to reverse the damage.
+While Sharlene explained that she was seeing air going into the bottle while feeding, they both realized Reed had side effects of “bottle preference” where a baby learns to adapt to the free feeding from ordinary bottles and don’t even create suction any more, as these bottles dispense milk freely all the time.
+Thanks to Bare® Air-Free system, Sharlene was able to reverse the damage.

-Sharlene: Our baby boy has reflux and has Colic we just started the bottles Friday night and I can see a big difference!
+Sharlene: Our baby boy has reflux and has Colic we just started the [bottles] Bare® system Friday night and I can see a big difference!
 He doesn’t spit as much and he doesn’t fuss as much!
 But I have a question – I have been doing everything right I think and there is still air in his bottle?

 Bittylab: Hi Sharlene, Glad to hear your baby is doing better.
-The air in the bottle is an easy fix, before you assemble the bottle, put a little milk around the air-plug and inside the bottle, assemble the bottle, don’t put milk in it yet, push the air-plug a little bit (with empty bottle) take it out and coat the air-plug with milk and the inside of the bottle again, push the air-plug.
+The air in the cylinder is an easy fix, before you assemble Bare®, put a little milk around the air-plug and inside the cylinder, assemble per instructions, don’t put milk in it yet, push the air-plug a little bit (in the empty cylinder) take it out and coat the air-plug with milk and the inside of the cylinder again, push the air-plug.
 Repeat two or three times, then put the milk in and expel all the air.
 This will “lubricate” the air-plug and make it slide much easier so air won’t go inside.
 Feeding the baby in an upright position can help in unimaginable ways.
 Sit the baby upright, even with his head tipped down a little bit and let him create the suction to feed.
 This way he controls the flow and pace and when he’s finished he won’t create suction any more so no milk will be dispensed.
-When burping, keep in upright position and handle him very carefully, avoid sudden movements.
+When burping, keep him in an upright position and handle him very carefully, avoid sudden movements.
 You’ll try to keep the food in his belly as much as possible and use gravity to help you.

 Sharlene: So I have tried what you told me to do and it did not work I really think he is the one putting the air in the bottle

 Bittylab: Oh I see.
 We see the following sometimes.
 Because other bottles don’t really require suction, babies sort of “bite” the nipple a little bit and milk drips in their mouth.
 He is probably doing the same, therefore the air-plug is not moving, there’s no suction.
-If you sit him upright, how you and I eat, even with his head tipped down a little, feed him with the bottle in upright position as well.
+If you sit him upright, how you and I eat, even with his head tipped down a little, feed him with Bare® while right side up (like a straw cup).
 This way gravity will not play a role in dispensing.
 Sucking is instinctual for babies, that’s how they breastfeed.
 But they can get used to fast feeding from other bottles.
-How much is he drinking now?
+How much is your baby drinking now?

 Sharlene: He is on 6 oz of formula every 4 to 5 hours and I’ll be looking for the videos to help me were both still getting use to it but I can tell a major difference in his fussiness and spit up!
 Thank you for your patience and time with me.